STORE > MASTERING LIGHTROOM CLASSIC: THE LIBRARY MODULE

 (all prices in USD)

-Perhaps the biggest advantage of Lightroom over programs like Photoshop is that Lightroom gives you control over your entire workflow, from the moment you import photos from your camera’s memory card through to processing your Raw files and exporting images.
+Perhaps the biggest advantage of Lightroom Classic over programs like Photoshop is that Lightroom Classic gives you control over your entire workflow, from the moment you import photos from your camera’s memory card through to processing your Raw files and exporting images.
 Yet most photographers seem to go straight to the Develop module, and push the task of learning how to use the Library module to the side.

 Mastering Lightroom Classic: The Library Module changes that.
 It shows you how to use the Library Module to import, organize and search your images.
-These important tasks lay the foundation for the work you do in Lightroom.
+These important tasks lay the foundation for the work you do in Lightroom Classic.
 Mastering the Library module ultimately saves you time, which you can spend more creatively in the Develop module or with your camera.

 Mastering Lightroom Classic: The Library Module is written for you.